 Along with the undoubtful benefits of introducing innovation on a wide scale, adopting RPA in the banking industry entails some legal requirements and constraints for process automation.
 Even though RPA was developed in the 2000s, it actively started entering the market only after 2015.
 That is why the technology is relatively young in terms of legal regulations it requires to be implemented – the ones issued by the central banks, the government, and other parties.
 Those legal regulations are still lacking in many countries.

-Thus, states that data subjects have the right not to be subjected to a decision based on automated processing.
+Thus, Article 22 of the GDPR states that data subjects have the right not to be subjected to a decision based on automated processing.
 With the criteria being unclear and ambiguous, it is hard to tell whether a bank assessing a person’s credit risk with algorithmic card scoring fits the standards laid out in Article 22.
 As the technology matures and becomes a must for more financial institutions, the burden of regulatory complexity is slowly but steadily being eased by digital transformation agents and tools.

 Rising to the Challenges Together